 Project Purpose and Scope

 NCSL Issue briefs are distributed to legislators and legislative staff interested in health, fiscal, budget, revenue and related issues across the country.
-NCSL is making the information accessible on its Web site and maintains and updates an easy-to-read table of cost containment strategies.
-The 16-part report series was published by mid-2012; however the project continues with web updates, technical assistance presentations and a major session at NCSL's Legislative Summit in Atlanta, Georgia on August 14, 2013.
-NCSL has presented the information at meetings nationally and in individual states as requested, with an online archive of speaker presentations.
+NCSL making the information accessible on its Web site and maintains and updates an easy-to-read table of cost containment strategies.
+The original 16-part report series was published by 2012; however the online project continues with more than 25 strategies, using web updates, and technical assistance presentations, and updates through 2017-2018.

 This project's goal was to produce concise, evidence-based analyses for up to 25 state cost containment strategies.
 The ultimate aim of the project is to ensure that state legislators and other stakeholders have access to quality information regarding cost containment strategies.
 The project will do in-depth research on selected state strategies to uncover and analyze the evidence base regarding their effectiveness.
 Project staff will consult with key Colorado legislators, legislative and executive branch staff and other state cost containment experts in Colorado and across the country.

-The project will produce a series of four page briefs (one for each cost containment strategy) that will do the following:
+The project produced a series of four-to-six page briefs (one for each cost containment strategy) that do the following: